-This day is reserved for acclimatization and altitude adaptation.
-In the morning visit the nearby Sherpa Cultural Museum and the Everest Photo Gallery and later in the afternoon hike to the Everest View Hotel passing through Syangboche Airstrip (3748m).
+Today is reserved for acclimatization and altitude adaptation.
+In the morning, visit the nearby Sherpa Cultural Museum and the Everest Photo Gallery, and afterward hike to the Everest View Hotel past Syangboche Airstrip (3748m).
 Climb further to reach Everest View Hotel for great panoramic views of Everest, Lhotse, Amadablam, Tawache, and many more.
 Enjoy the spectacular view of Mount Everest from the nearest destination.
 Overnight in Syangboche.

 Day 6: Syangboche to Tengboche(3870m/6hrs)

-Trek from Syangboche to Tengboche with majestic views of Mt.
+The trail from Syangboche to Tengboche goes with majestic views of Mt.
 Everest, Mt.
 Nuptse, Mt.
 Lhotse, Mt.
 Ama Dablam, and Thamserku.
 The trail passes through Kayangjuma, Sansa, Dudh Koshi Bridge, the small village of Phunki Thenga, and reaches Tengboche.
-Tengboche is a wonderful place for scenic views of Mt.
+Tengboche is a beautiful village with scenic views of Mt.
 Everest, Mt.
 Nuptse, and Mt.
-Ama Dablam and it houses the largest Buddhist monastery(3860m) in the region, Tengboche Monastery.
+Ama Dablam.
+Tengboche also houses the largest Buddhist monastery(3860m) in the region, Tengboche Monastery.
 The structure of the monastery was built in 19 23 AD.
-In 1934, it was destroyed by an earthquake and was rebuilt.
-It was destroyed by fire again in 1989 and again rebuilt with the help of volunteers and the provision of foreign aid.
-You will explore the monastery and observe the monks during their meditation and praying hours.
+In 1934, it was destroyed by an earthquake and was rebuilt again.
+It was destroyed by fire again in 1989 and was rebuilt with the help of volunteers and the provision of foreign aid.
+We will explore the monastery and observe the monks during their meditation and praying hours.
 Overnight in Tengboche.